 The ME association advised against Lightning Process (LP) courses, and I believed they knew what they were talking about.
 I was also part of a couple of ME groups on Facebook and was influenced by their negative focus on LP.
 They claimed that if you had ME, you would definitely feel worse after exerting yourself on an LP course.
 If you did get better, you had never suffered from “genuine” ME, but were burnt out, had a mental disorder or some other type of exhaustion that wasn’t ME.
 I, however, had the real ME, according to the stringent Canadian Consensus Criteria (!), so I kept well away from LP.
 I didn’t consider it an option at all.

 They claimed that if you had ME, you would definitely feel worse after exerting yourself on an LP course

 Then one day I read about Recovery Norway.
 It annoyed me, but also made me a little curious.
 I looked up the page on Facebook and read some stories about people who had recovered from ME.
 They had written down their own stories.
 I believed them – how could I not?
 Surely no one lies about having been that ill, and then lies about becoming well again?!
 I don’t have that little trust in people.
-I read Live Landmark’s book and realised that she had been just as ill as I was!
+I read the book “Wake me when it’s over” and realised that the author had been just as ill as I was!
 AND she had recovered.